-The High Performance Computing (HPC) Project targets a priority in the Australian Astronomy Decadal Plan (2016 – 2025) of world-class high-performance computing (HPC) and software capability for large theoretical simulations, and resources to enable processing and delivery of large data sets from these facilities.
+The High Performance Computing (HPC) Project targets a priority in the Australian Astronomy Decadal Plan (2016 – 2025) of world-class HPC and software capability for large theoretical simulations, and resources to enable processing and delivery of large data sets from these facilities.

-AAL aims to address this priority through the purchase of high performance and cloud computing resources in partnership with the National Computational Infrastructure (Gadi and ODR), CSIRO (CASDA), ARDC (Data Retention Project), YANDAsoft, and Swinburne University of Technology (OpenStack).
+AAL is addresses this priority through the purchase of high performance and cloud computing resources in partnership with the National Computational Infrastructure, CSIRO, and Swinburne University of Technology.

-AAL purchases service units on Gadi, the new Fujitsu system at the National Computational Infrastructure (NCI).
+AAL purchases service units on Gadi, Australia’s most powerful CPU-based research supercomputer, based at the National Computational Infrastructure (NCI).
 This time is available to the Australian astronomical community via a competitive review process, overseen by the AAL Supercomputer Time Allocation Committee (ASTAC).

 Researchers affiliated with an institute in Australia are eligible to apply with the time awarded to projects running large-scale parallel computations.